 - Use consistent directional language as you work, such as this fin is on top of the fish.

-- Hand the individual a piece that is not in the correct orientation so that he will have to adjust it.
+- Hand the individual a piece that is not in the correct orientation so that he will have to manipulate it.

 - Place only the pieces for the picture in front of the beginner.
 As skills improve, ask the individual to find all the needed pieces from a group of pieces.